EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 If I can collect the sufficiently many real acceptance data (Yes or No), and use them as labels I can make more useful prediction model.

-In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
-As an example, consider ways your implementation can be made more general, and what would need to be modified.
-You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
-Questions to ask yourself when writing this section:
-- _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
-- _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
-- _If you used your final solution as the new benchmark, do you think an even better solution exists?_

 -----------

-**Before submitting, ask yourself. . .**

-- Does the project report you’ve written follow a well-organized structure similar to that of the project template?
-- Is each section (particularly **Analysis** and **Methodology**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
-- Would the intended audience of your project be able to understand your analysis, methods, and results?
-- Have you properly proof-read your project report to assure there are minimal grammatical and spelling mistakes?
-- Are all the resources used for this project correctly cited and referenced?
-- Is the code that implements your solution easily readable and properly commented?
-- Does the code execute without error and produce results similar to those reported?